Crafterdark/Desert-Temple-Loot-Simulation/README.md

 Current Limitation(s):

-- If Mineshaft (1) and/or Village (2) and/or Stronghold (3) pieces will collide with the chunk with loot, then this one will be different due to RNG calls.
+- If Mineshaft (1) and/or Village (2) and/or Stronghold (3) pieces will collide with the Desert Temple chunk, then the loot will be different due to extra RNG calls and the prediction fails.
-- The solution to predict this behaviour is to pre-generate all Mineshafts, Villages and Strongholds, but this will be made later.
+- The future solution to predict the loot in this edge case will be to pregenerate all Mineshafts, Villages and Strongholds.
+This will be made later.
-- The problem only affects Release 1.0-1.12.
+- This specific limitation should affect Minecraft Release 1.3 to 1.12 only.

-(There's another similar problem to solve in Release 1.13, while Release 1.14+ should be always fine)
+(There's another issue in Release 1.13 to be addressed, while Release 1.14+ should be free from inconsistencies)

-Currently, the simulation supports:
+Currently, this simulation supports the release:

     1.8
     1.7